NSW ROUTE NUMBERING:

 State Route 86 is the southern portion of NSW's Castlereagh Highway, a major north-south route providing links from Sydney to the power stations at Lithgow, the vineyards near Mudgee and the north-west plains.
 The name descends from original section of Castlereagh Hwy, north of Gilgandra, which follows the Castlereagh River for most of its length.
 State Route 86 only follows the Castlereagh River for a small section between Mendooran and Gilgandra but the continuation of the name south to Lithgow provides consistency in navigation.

 The route is entirely 2-lanes and sealed across flat country with ample overtaking opportunities, but south of Mudgee can be rather undulating.
 Overtaking lanes are provided south of Mudgee rather frequently.
-Also located on SR86 is NSW's highest railway station, Ben Bullen (now disused) on the line to Mudgee.

 Listed below in chronological order are some of the major upgrdaes constructed on State Route 86: